MisterHims/react-qx/README.md

 * The "src/styles" directory contain all of our application's style files, including the main CSS file.

 ## Dependencies

-### React Helmet

-React Helmet allows dynamically modifying the head tags of the HTML document using React component props.

-This means we can control things like page title, metadata, and canonical link tags from your React component, rather than setting them statically in the HTML file.

-This is especially useful for search engine optimization (SEO) and accessibility, as it allows search engines and screen readers to get accurate information about the page.

 ### React Window